2degrees/django-wsgi/docs/source/manual/request-objects.rst

 :class:`webob.Request`'s ``.POST`` and ``.GET`` are available as ``.uPOST`` and ``.uGET``, respectively.
 The other attributes are equivalent in both classes.

-When you use this handler, your views receive the request as an instance of :class:`~twod.wsgi.handler.TwodWSGIRequest` automatically.
+When you use this application, your views receive the request as an instance of :class:`~twod.wsgi.handler.TwodWSGIRequest` automatically.

 See the `API documentation for webob.Request